Get in touch

 Implementation

-Reading at home is paramount to children's development and parents are encouraged to read daily with their children.
-Children working on the 'Read Write Inc' programme take home a 'book bag book' which is matched directly to their current phonic level.
-These books are changed weekly, to allow children to re-read multiple times to build up fluency and develop early comprehension skills.
-As children progress through school and become fluent readers, they have the opportunity to choose their own home/school books from the school library.
+Reading at home plays a crucial role in children's development, and parents are encouraged to read with their children daily.
+Pupils following the Read Write Inc. programme take home a carefully selected Book Bag Book that aligns with their current phonics level.
+These books are changed weekly, allowing children to re-read them multiple times to build fluency and develop early comprehension skills.
+As children progress and become fluent readers, they are given greater independence in selecting books from the school library to take home, further nurturing their love of reading.

 Impact